awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-general.md

 ## aws:elb:policies<a name="command-options-general-elbpolicies"></a>

-Modify the default stickiness and global load balancer policies for a classic load balancer\.
+Modify the default stickiness and global load balancer policies for a Classic Load Balancer\.

 **Namespace: `aws:elb:policies`**